ronen567/just-the-docs/docs/batch-and-minibatch.md

 nav_order: 11
 ---
 # Batch and Minibatch

-The  fitting algorithm executed during the Training phase is most commonly carried by the Gradient Descent optimization algorithm and its variations, presented in previous posts.
+## Introduction

+Gradient Descent and its variations are the most common algorithms used for fitting the DNN model during the Training phase.

-The basic formula of Gradient Descent is presented in Eq.
+The basic formula of Gradient Descent parameter update is presented in Eq.
 1:

 ### Eq.
 1 Gradient Descent

 \\(w=w-\alpha \cdot \frac{\partial L(w)}{\partial w}\\)

-Where \\(L(w)\\) is a Loss function, which expresses the prediction's accuracy calculated for a every Training data example.
+Where \\(L(w)\\) is a Loss function.
+Loss function expresses the prediction's accuracy calculated for a every Training data example.

 Eq.
+1 shows the formula for the recursive update of the network weight coefficient w, by substructing the Loss value  \\(L(w)\\) multipied by learning rate \\(\alpha\\).
-1 expresses an update of parameter w, according to the gradient of the loss function \\(L(w)\\) which is calculated per each Training data example.
-This Gradient Descent variant is called **Stochastic Gradient Descent**, abrivated to **SGD**.
-Naturally, The gradients of the Loss function may be noisy, as a result of noisy input data.
+\\(L(w)\\) is calculated per each Training data example.
+This variant of Gradient Descent is called **Stochastic Gradient Descent**, abrivated to **SGD**.
+Naturally, The gradients of the Loss function may be noisy, as a result of the random noise normally added to the input data samples.

-To solve this problem, Loss function may be averaged over a batch of m samples.
-The Loss average is the Cost function.
+The noisy gradient slows down convergence, as a result of deflections from the path on the sgradient's slpe towards the gradient's minima.
+Calculating an averaged value of the gradient, over a batch of samples, may solve this slow down in convergence.
+The rest of this post introduces the considerations involved in selecting the batch size.

 ## Batch and Minibatch Gradient Desent Computation